Professional Actor Training Programme

 Techniques to inspire the imagination are placed at the heart of the work; students will aim to create acting that is believable, engaging and sustainable in either a theatre or film context.

-Particular attention is placed on the application of a Stanislavski-based approach and on the interdependence of language, meaning and emotion.
+Particular attention is placed on verse and rhetoric and on the interdependence of language, meaning and intention.

-The module initiates training in psycho-physical work, to promote spontaneous and radiant performance in the actor.
-It then proceeds to explore Michael Chekhov’s techniques for creating convincing characterisation — techniques that deal primarily with images and sensations.
+The module initiates training in scene analysis, to promote coherent and inspiring performance choices in the actor.
+It then proceeds to explore techniques for creating convincing characterisation.
 This approach encourages the actor to access creative imagination in search of truthful performances, thereby equipping the actor to work artistically.
-Using the Michael Chekhov technique, students explore scenes from modern playwrights, rehearsed to performance level.
+Using a variety of techniques, many derived from Stanislavski and his heirs, students explore scenes from contemporary playwrights, rehearsed to performance level.

 Improvisation contributes to the development of listening and communicating, as well as individual and group problem solving.
 In the context of improvisation, characters and situations develop organically and rely on each person being present and open to a range of response.

-This module aims to help the actor discover and cultivate their individual voice as a performer through improvisation.
+This class aims to help the actor discover and cultivate their individual voice as a performer through improvisation.
 It also aims to instil in students essential improvisatory skills for use both in the studio and in performance.
 Over the course of the module students will be engaged in how to watch fellow actors work, how to offer constructive feedback, and how in turn they can learn from that feedback.
-They will also seek to gain competency in following direction—including side-coaching and feedback—supporting growth in concentration, flexibility and sensitivity.
+They will also seek to gain competency in following direction – including side-coaching and feedback – supporting growth in concentration, flexibility and sensitivity.

 The module aims to introduce students to, and guide them towards, an overall sense of the artist as actor, theatremaker and social agent via the personal, performative statement born and grown through the Manifesto process.
-By entering and enjoining a creative process, and under strong guidance from the primary tutor as well as various mentors, students work towards a final, fully crafted performance in Year Two.
-Through a series of prompts and exercises, students are encouraged to discover their own subject matter, voice and style in theatrical terms.
+Under guidance from the primary tutor as well as various industry mentors, students work towards a final, fully crafted performance in Year Two.
+Through a series of prompts and exercises, students are encouraged to discover their own subject matter, voice and style, and understand where it is situated in the contemporary landscape.
 The module includes research, reflective practice, and elements of dramaturgical practice.
 The focus of the module is a journey of discovery through self-expression and performance-making under the assured and supportive oversight of professional practitioners from various areas of specialty.

 The module aims to produce multi-skilled and energetic theatre practitioners, enabling students to develop an innovative and proactive approach to theatre making.
 Students will be equipped with the ability to find or create their own distinctly individual work, whilst also being able to suggest casting opportunities in the work of others.
 The Manifesto process offers students tools and approaches for generating material for performance, while at the same time developing and building confidence in the student’s own theatre-making process.
 It empowers students to explore how to situate and contextualise theatre by connecting with the world around them and understanding their place, and the place of performance work, in society.
-This aspect of the module may include non-theatrical assignments e.g. social, political etc.
+This aspect of the module may include non-theatrical assignments e.g. social, political etc, or assignments in ‘popular theatre forms’ e.g. Cabaret / Performance Art.

-The school employs a number of methodologies to ensure the actor has a rounded vocal education with emphasis on the individual’s development.
-With a particular focus on the teachings of Patsy Rodenburg, the module gives the actor an appreciation of wide definitions of voice and voice work, and of the interconnection between communicative forms, from verbal to non-verbal, sung to spoken, actor/player to writer/theatre maker.
+The class employs a number of methodologies to ensure the actor has a rounded vocal education with emphasis on the individual’s development.
+Practitioners explored may include but are not limited to Fitzmaurice, Rodenburg, Hart, Linklater, and Chekhov.
+The module gives the actor an appreciation of wide definitions of voice and voice work, and of the interconnection between communicative forms, from verbal to non-verbal, sung to spoken, actor/player to writer/theatre maker.
+This class also contains some element of accent work.

 This module introduces students to technical and pragmatic aspects of theatre production, including producing and directing, for the purpose of building an awareness of the actor’s role and responsibilities in stagecraft.
 It looks at various positions in the theatremaking constellation, from Stage Manager to Director, Producer, Company Management and House Management.
 It also explores modes of theatrical staging, such as proscenium, thrust, end stage, theatre-in-the-round, and others, as well as conceptual approaches such as site-specific and interactive theatre.
 Introduction is also given to conventions for talking about staging in the rehearsal room.